AlexOsokin97/Which_App/README.md

 [plot1]: https://github.com/AlexOsokin97/Which_App_Category/blob/master/Data%20Analysis/pngs/billioninstalls.png "billioninstalls"
 [plot2]: https://github.com/AlexOsokin97/Which_App_Category/blob/master/Data%20Analysis/pngs/popularapps.png "Popular Apps"

-# Model Building & Performance:
+# Model Building:
 ***Does the data has enough information and features to accuratly predict an app's rating?***

-***After getting the data, cleaning, remodeling and exploring it with statistics and visualization plots it was time to check if a machine learning model could succefully predict an app's rating.***
+***After getting the data, cleaning, remodeling and exploring it with statistics and visualization plots it was time to check if a machine learning model could succefully predict an app's rating.
+But first I needed to set up the environment so that model building was easy, clean and fast***

 **The first step I did was to remove outliers from the data because outliers are unusual and rare observations in other words, they are unique occurrences and have a very slim chance of happening again so I did not want them to affect my model.**